twop/web-dev-links/README.md

 Just a place to save all useful links that I encounter while learning Web Development and educating myself.

 #### Podcasts
 I have a half an hour commute.
-So podcasts give a lot of learning directions to explore and also keep me up to date on modern programming technologies.
+So podcasts give me a lot of learning directions to explore and also keep me up to date on modern programming technologies.
 [List Podcasts I listen to.](podcasts.md)

 #### Unsorted links: